a2stuff/a2d/desktop/README.md

 invokes it.
 That gets copied to $1000-$11FF and run by ProDOS.

 The invoked code stashes the current prefix and re-patches ProDOS with itself.
 It then (in a convoluted way) loads in the second $200 bytes of `DESKTOP2` at $2000 and invokes that.

 This code then loads the rest of the file as a sequence of segments, moving them to the appropriate destination in aux/banked/main memory.

-There's fourth chunk of code, which expects to live at $280 so it can't co-exist with the Invoker; it may be temporary code, as there is no sign that it is ever moved into place.
-It's also unclear how it would be hooked in.
-The routine detects OA+SA+P and prints the DHR screen to an ImageWriter II printer attached to Slot 1.
-(This may have been used to produce screenshots during development for manuals.)

 ### Invoker